mysql/mysql-shell-plugins/mrs_plugin/examples/mrs_notes/readme.md

 The following steps need to be taken to setup, build and deploy the MRS Notes example project on the MySQL REST Service.

 1. Setup and Configure a MySQL REST Service deployment.
+2. Create a new MRS service.
-2. Deploy the mrsNotes MySQL database schema `examples/mrs_notes/db_schema/mrs_notes.sql`
+3. Deploy the mrsNotes MySQL database schema `examples/mrs_notes/db_schema/mrs_notes.sql`
-3. Load the MRS schema dump `examples/mrs_notes/mrs_schema/mrsNotes.mrs.json`
+4. Load the MRS schema dump into the MRS service `examples/mrs_notes/mrs_schema/mrsNotes.mrs.json`
-4. Please select one of the example apps below and follow the steps to build and deploy the app.
+5. Please select one of the example apps below and follow the steps to build and deploy the app.

 #### Deploying the MrsNotesJS JavaScript Example

 The MrsNotesJS project implements a minimal JavaScript demo app that allows each user to store his own notes.

-1. Save the `examples/mrs_notes/app_code/MrsNotesJS` project to disk and open it with VS Code.
+1. Save the following project to disk and open it with VS Code `examples/mrs_notes/app_code/MrsNotesJS`
 2. Right click on the `src` folder in the Folders view and select `Upload Folder to MySQL REST Service` from the popup menu.
 3. Set the path the app should be using and click `Upload` to upload the files.
 4. Open a web browser and access the path specified in the previous step to open the app.